The Story Behind Our Meeting Rooms

 Moffitt conceded ‘satisfaction’, and the desire to ‘give back to the community’, drove her commitment.
 She added another factor was knowing how Thomas benefited from his involvement in the sport.

 “Some of my son’s best mates have come from cricket,” said Moffitt.
-“But, for me, whenever I drive past a park on a Saturday morning, I can’t help but to smile, because when I see the children playing cricket, I can’t help but to think that me and a lot of other volunteers enabled for that to happen.”
+“But, for me, whenever I drive past a park on a Saturday morning, I can’t help but to smile, because when I see the children playing cricket, I can’t help but to think that I and a lot of other volunteers enabled for that to happen.”

 • A cricket match that was staged at the SCG in March 1886 sparked such an outcry the city’s citizens wrote letters to their newspaper dismissing the game as ‘unacceptable’ and ‘positively dangerous’.